deepak242424/deepak242424.github.io/index.md

  </title>
 </head>
 # About Me
-<div style = "text-align: justify"> I am currently working as Machine Learning Engineer at Verisk|AI Hyderabad.
+<div style = "text-align: justify"> I am currently working as Master Data Scientist II at AI Center of Excellence, Deloitte.
 I am working in the intersection of Computer Vision and Deep Learning.
 I am also exploring Self Supervised Learning methods in Speech Processing.
  <br />
 I am also a first year PhD (External) scholar at the <a href="https://ai.iith.ac.in/">Department of Artificial Intelligence</a>, <a href="https://iith.ac.in/">Indian Institute of Technology, Hyderabad</a> under the supervision of <a href="https://www.iith.ac.in/~vineethnb/">Dr. Vineeth N Balasubramanian</a>.
 Prior to that I completed my M.S.
 (Research) under the supervision of <a href="https://www.cse.iitm.ac.in/~ravi/"> Dr. Balaraman Ravindran </a> and co-guided by <a href="https://civil.iitm.ac.in/?page_id=848"> Dr. Gitakrishnan Ramadurai </a> from the <a href="https://www.cse.iitm.ac.in/"> Department of Computer Science and Technology </a>, <a href="https://www.iitm.ac.in/"> Indian Institute of Technology Madras </a>.
 My thesis was focused on Model compression and Filter Pruning in Deep Convolutional Networks.
 I also worked on Vehicle Detection in Heterogeneous traffic scenarios.
 My M.S. research was sponsored by Intel India Research.
 </div>